Ireland VAT guide

 VAT return filing and deadlines

-Bi-monthly filing is the standard for most businesses
+- Bi-monthly: Is the standard for most businesses

-Four-monthly returns can apply for business whose annual VAT liability falls within €3,001 and €14,400
+- Four-monthly: May apply where annual VAT liability is between €3,001 and €14,400

-Six-monthly VAT (half yearly) returns may be permitted for businesses with low annual VAT liability of €3,000 or less
+- Six-monthly: May be permitted for businesses with low annual VAT liability of €3,000 or lessÂ

-- For any VAT return period, the standard deadline for filing and payment is the 19th of the month following the end of the tax period
+- the standard deadline for filing and payment is the 19th of the month following the end of the taxable periodÂ

-- If the return and payment are submitted electronically via Revenue Online Service (ROS), the deadline is extended to the 23rd day of the month following the end of the taxable period.
+- Where returns are submitted electronically via Revenue Online Service (ROS), the deadline is extended to the 23rd day of the month following the taxable period. Â

 Comply – Global VAT compliance